MsmartControl/MsmartControl/README.md

 - 👋 Hi, I’m @MsmartControl
-- 👀 I’m interested in ... stuff
+- 👀 I’m interested in ...
+Shoe phones
-- 🌱 I’m currently learning ... stuff
+- 🌱 I’m currently learning ...
+How to program apps for shoe phones
-- 💞️ I’m looking to collaborate on ... stuff
+- 💞️ I’m looking to collaborate on ...
+Apps for shoe phones
-- 📫 How to reach me ... stuff
+- 📫 How to reach me ...
+Via my shoe phone
-- ⚡ Fun fact: ... stuff
+- ⚡ Fun fact: ... there was no cellular network available when I used my shoe phone.
+It wasn't real.

 <!---
 MsmartControl/MsmartControl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.